Super Mario Bros. (film): Cultural impact

-Ryan Hoss, a longtime fan of the film, launched the fansite Super Mario Bros.: The Movie Archive, explaining to Playboy for the film's 25th anniversary, "I had this collection, and the Internet was growing in terms of fansites during that era, the late '90s, and I always knew the Mario Bros. movie was misunderstood and a sore spot in people's minds—at least, the way it was being portrayed on the Internet, the 'worst movie ever' kind of deal."
+Ryan Hoss, a longtime fan of the film, launched the fansite Super Mario Bros: The Movie Archive.
+He told Playboy for the film's 25th anniversary, "I had this collection, and the Internet was growing in terms of fansites during that era, the late '90s, and I always knew the Mario Bros. movie was misunderstood and a sore spot in people's minds—at least, the way it was being portrayed on the Internet, the 'worst movie ever' kind of deal."
 He characterized the site: "It's a way to celebrate the film itself and showcase the work of all the people who had a part in it—warts and all, good and bad."

 In 2010 Steven Applebaum joined the site as editor-in-chief to help collect production materials and organize interviews.
 He said, "Most of the [cast and crew] were very happy about it because, at the time, it was a very revolutionary movie [...]
 They were introducing a lot of great special effects that hadn't been done before, and they had these really talented actors, and it was a project they were proud to work on. [...]
 Giving them a chance to talk about everything they did, it really helped them to share what they contributed and what they felt was important to the industry."
 The film returned to theaters through fan efforts in 2012, and in 2013 for the 20th anniversary.
 The Nintendo Power 20th anniversary retrospective issue states that the fact that the film was made—regardless of quality—shows how much the game series had impacted popular culture.